A closely related (more digestible?) PDF Presentation is available here

 The strategy I am proposing, namely doing philosophical analysis by designing, building testing and explaining working systems, will show that intentionality is not just one thing: there are different levels of complexity/sophistication that require different sorts of underpinning information-processing machinery.
 This will be one of the important results of the Meta-Morphogenesis project.

 The same can be said about being conscious of something.
 Both consciousness and intentionality, like efficiency, reliability, accuracy, ease of use, are polymorphous concepts (sometimes misleadingly described as "family resemblance" concepts linked by chains of similarity relations): they don't refer directly to properties of things, but to higher-order relationships between properties and relations.
 The higher-order relationships may be the same even if what they relate varies: For example, the efficiency of a lawnmower in serving its purpose is very different from the efficiency of a proof in serving its purpose.
 But the relation of economy of means is similar.

 States and processes involving intentionality, like the states and processes in the chess machine, often require the existence of virtual machinery, because physical machinery is incapable of performing the right functions, even though the virtual machinery is implemented in physical machinery.
 Typically the implementations require constantly changing mappings between virtual and physical processes.

 "Having tested all versions of functionalism, we recommend that you get yourself basic functionalism plus mechanisms plus neural representations and computations plus naturalistic semantics based on information and control plus properties that are powerful qualities.
 You'll have a complete account of the mind.
 Mental states are representational functional states within the appropriate kind of computational mechanistic system.
 Some mental states even have a qualitative feel."
-(Quoted with permission.)Their ideas were apparently developed quite independently of the work reported here.
+(Quoted with permission.)Their ideas were developed independently of the work reported here.
 One difference is that I stress the fact that accurate descriptions of behaviours and functions of parts and components of virtual machinery may require concepts that are not definable in the language of physics, as explained above, using the example of describing interactions within a Chess virtual machine.

 Other points stressed here, apparently not covered in that paper are